Multi-Antenna Jamming in Covert Communication: AN Transmission and detection Strategies for Antennas at Bob

+In this section, we analyze the AN transmission strategy of the jammer and the detection strategy of Bob in case Bob has $M>1$ antennas.
 When Bob is equipped with multiple antennas, the AN transmission and the detection strategies of the jammer and Bob are coupled and depend on the joint information both have.
-In this subsection, we present the global optimization problem to maximize the covert rate for these strategies and we analyze it with respect to the knowledge Willie and Bob have.